k636174/website/contents/docs/upgrade/16.01/en/index.md

 ### Upgrade Hatohol Web DB

-Use the following command to reset Hatohol Web DB.
+Use the following command to reset Hatohol Web DB:

     # /usr/libexec/hatohol/client/manage.py syncdb

 ### Start of Hatohol Server

-Use the following command to start Hatohol.
+Use the following command to start Hatohol:

     # systemctl start hatohol
     # systemctl restart httpd

 ### Access Hatohol Web

-Hatohol Web URL is changed since this version.
+Hatohol Web URL has been changed since this release.

 Please access to the following URL with Web browser.